 Parallel Lines Cut by a Transversal Worksheet Doc & PowerPoint

-Instead of using every free moment you get to research Geometry Lesson Plans, creating material for your classroom, and stressing every night over getting your lesson done let us do all the work for you!
-Get your life back, spend time with your family, NEVER CREATE A LESSON PLAN AGAIN!
-Join our Geometry Teacher Community Now!!
+Instead of using every free moment researching Geometry Lesson Plans, creating material for your classroom, and stressing every night over getting your lesson done, let us do all the work for you!
+Get your life back, spend time with your family, and NEVER CREATE A LESSON PLAN AGAIN!
+Join Our Geometry Teacher Community Now!!
 Click the image below to get access to the rest of our materials on Parallel Lines and Transversals.

-Make formal geometric constructions with a variety of tools and methods (compass and straightedge, string, reflective devices, paper folding, dynamic geometric software, etc.).Copying a segment; copying an angle; bisecting a segment; bisecting an angle; constructing perpendicular lines, including the perpendicular bisector of a line segment; and constructing a line parallel to a given line through a point not on the line.
+CCSS.MATH.CONTENT.HSG.CO.C.11 Prove theorems about parallelograms.
+Theorems include: opposite sides are congruent, opposite angles are congruent, the diagonals of a parallelogram bisect each other, and conversely, rectangles are parallelograms with congruent diagonals.
+CCSS.MATH.CONTENT.HSG.CO.D.12 Make formal geometric constructions with a variety of tools and methods (compass and straightedge, string, reflective devices, paper folding, dynamic geometric software, etc.).Copying a segment; copying an angle; bisecting a segment; bisecting an angle; constructing perpendicular lines, including the perpendicular bisector of a line segment; and constructing a line parallel to a given line through a point, not on the line.

 Algebra Needed for Lesson on Parallel Lines and Transversals